 - Scheduling end user training – another critical component for a successful upgrade.

-- Identifying the most critical business processes – things like payroll processing, invoicing or continuing the company tradition of 100% on time shipments.
+- Identifying the most critical business processes – applications and tools that address things like payroll processing, invoicing or continuing the company tradition of 100% on-time shipments.

-Failing to adequately test can take an otherwise successful upgrade project and turn it into a nightmare.
+Failing to adequately test can take an otherwise successful JD Edwards upgrade project and turn it into a nightmare.
 Keep in mind the importance of documentation, testing types, and conducting a testing audit:

 - Documentation: if you don’t already have business process documentation this needs to be done throughout the upgrade project.
 Having a collection of business process documents is a must-have before testing.

 - Testing types: before go live the team needs to conduct unit tests, integrated tests, user acceptance tests – these should be identified as project milestones.